Wait-Less Offline Tuning and Re-solving for Online Decision Making: Problem Setup

-In this method, we calculate the dual price by iteratively moving in the direction of the steepest cost gradient.
-We maintain a static resource constraint, as the historical information is integrated through the gradient updates.
-Due to its lower computational overhead, the subgradient-based is well-suited for high-dimensional and real-time applications.
-Algorithm \ref{alg:first-order} summarizes this method, which is also known as the ``first-order'' method in \cite{sun2020}.
+\paragraph{First-order Method.} The first-order method \citep{sun2020} calculates dual prices via online subgradient updates.
+We maintain a static average resource $\bm{d} = \bm{b} / T$, compute $x_t$ as per \eqref{decision_rule}, and update the dual price as

-We can derive a closed-form solution for the updated dual price from the above rule as where the subgradient term evaluated at $\bm{p}_t$ is calculated as Thus, this process can be interpreted as a projected stochastic subgradient descent method for solving the optimization problem \eqref{opt:real_dual}.
-The method reduces computational costs by requiring only a single pass through the data and eliminates the need for matrix multiplications.
+where the subgradient term evaluated at $\bm{p}_t$ is This process can be interpreted as a projected stochastic subgradient method for solving \eqref{opt:real_dual}.
+It reduces computational cost by requiring only a single pass through the data and eliminates solving LPs explicitly.
+A restart strategy improves the first-order method to have $\mathcal{O}(T^{1/3})$ regret \cite{gao2024decoupling}. \cref{alg:first-order} and \cref{alg:first-order_gao} in \cref{app_fo} summarizes this method.